00sapo/Essentia.jl/Readme.md

     Vector{Float32}, x -> jj(spec(win(x)))["spectrum"], audio, ws, hs, padding="minimum", padding_fill=0)
 ```

-To get the output inside a Julia object, just use the function `jj`.
+You can get more custom paddings by using the `PaddedViews` package.

 See `src.example.jl` for a full example.